bjb40/rel_belong/notes/fertility.md

 ##Literature

 Earlier studies use GSS self-reports of numbers of children to get mean fertility rates (and assume that the mother transfers religious belonging to child).
-Examples are cited below (especially Hout et al. 2001).
+Examples are cited below; especially Hout, Greeley, and Wilde [-@hout_demographic_2001].

 ##Available Variables